Joe E. Brown: Hollywood's Nicest Guy

 “It was the first time I realized that my face could be considered funny.
 The knowledge did not please me.
 It never has since, though I’ve grown accustomed to living with it.
 I even got so I didn’t mind the press agents who wrote glowingly about my homeliness, or the make-up artists who made it worse by widening my generous kisser.
 I even grew to like it, when it was bringing me over $300,000 a year, and the greater reward of millions of laughs.”

-It’s incredibly admirable that Joe decided to use what nature gave him to full advantage.
-Joe recognized the strengths of his unconventional features and, rather than mope around wishing he looked like Clark Gable, Joe capitalized on his uniqueness.
+It’s admirable that Joe decided to use what nature gave him to full advantage.
+Joe recognized the strengths of his unconventional features and, rather than lament the fact that he didn’t look like Clark Gable, Joe capitalized on his uniqueness.

 Joe with comedy legend Buster Keaton in television's Route 66 (1962).